JenniferFariasRodrigues/bank/README.md

 On the IDE Eclipse select the option "Import projects from system"

 # Choose folder in IDE and run the project
-Click on  "main_application" folder and choose Main.java Click on the grren icon same the picture or click in "Run" on the Windoew.
+Click on  "main_application" folder and choose "Main.java" class.
+Click on "Run" in the Window.

+# Run unit tests
+On a project folder(pyyne_bank_challenge) Click on "Run" and after in " Run as".
+Select the option "JUnit Test".

 ```
 ---